When MTV viewers headed for The Hills last year, one familiar face wasn't amongst the cast.

 So when MTV producers came calling again in 2009—after a stab at acting left Cavallari with just a handful of credits on Veronica Mars, CSI: NY and Van Wilder: Freshman Year—she realized it was a proposal she shouldn't refuse.

-Former foe Conrad had just announced intentions to leave The Hills, maneuvering her black BMW convertible into a bright future as a fashion designer and lifestyle doyenne.
+Former foe Conrad had just announced intentions to leave The Hills, maneuvering her black BMW convertible into a bright future as the designer of LC Lauren Conrad, Paper Crown and an all-around lifestyle doyenne.
 And Cavallari saw her chance to write out the rest of her story.
 The exposure (nearly 5 million tuned in to watch attractive twentysomethings party at Les Deux and fight over guys that likely weren't worth their time) could set up the next phase of her career and the paycheck certainly didn't hurt.

 "The money was the reason I did it," she told Us Weekly in 2016.
 "Producers gave me an offer I couldn't refuse.
 I'm glad I went back to [reality TV] because this time I looked at it strictly as a job and I knew the character they wanted me to play."
 So if the network was going to trumpet her premiere with the tagline, "The b--ch is back," she was happy to go along.